-This tea is part of our new 2021 Rare & Limited tea selection.
+This tea is part of our Rare & Limited tea selection.
 Due to high demand, especially locally in China, there is an extremely limited quantity of this particular fine tea available every year.
-Once this batch is sold out, we will not be able to bring it back in stock until next spring.
+Once this batch is sold out, we will not be able to bring it back in stock until next spring’s harvest.

 An Ji Bai Cha is sometimes mistakenly described as a white tea.
 While ‘Bai Cha (白茶)’ does translate as white tea, this only refers to the appearance of the leaf of the tea plant rather than the tea type.
 In reality, this is a delicate green tea.